aroblesgalit/10-Team-Profile-Generator/README.md

-# Unit 10 OOP Homework: Template Engine - Employee Summary
+# 10 Team Profile Generator
+> Command-line interface team profile generator

 One of the most important aspects of programming is writing code that is readable, reliable, and maintainable.
 Oftentimes, *how* we design our code is just as important as the code itself.
 In this homework assignment, your challenge is to build a Node CLI that takes in information about employees and generates an HTML webpage that displays summaries for each person.
 Since testing is a key piece in making code maintainable, you will also be ensuring that all unit tests pass.